-- Ensure that your system meets the following requirements:
+- Ensure that your system meets:

-- Hardware and software requirements

 - Disk and memory requirements

+- Hardware, distribution and software requirements

-- If you are installing on Windows and intend to use Lightweight Directory Access Protocol (LDAP), you must extend the directory schema.
+- If you are planning to use LDAP, you must refer to the "Extending the Active Directory Schema for LDAP directory services (Windows)" topic in Installing DB2 Servers.

 - It is recommended that you use an Administrator account to perform the installation.
 The Administrator account must belong to the local administrator's group on the Windows computer where you are installing your DB2 product and should have the following advanced user rights:

 - Act as part of the operating system

 - Create token object

 - Increase quotas

 - Replace a process level token